Imagine you’re at the petrol station filling up your car, when a splash of petrol hits the ground.

 Image source: Photosynthesis Education

-While there aren’t any new oxygen and carbon atoms being made on Earth, the portion of them in that’s in the air can change.
+While there aren’t any new oxygen or carbon atoms being made on Earth, the portion of them in that’s in the air can change.

 The Carboniferous, which was the geological period with the giant millipedes and dragonflies, was about 300 million years ago.
 Back then, there was more oxygen and more carbon dioxide in the air.

-Because insects have a different and less efficient respiratory system than animals that have lungs, the higher level of oxygen meant they could access more energy than they can now, and they grew to enormous sizes.
+Because insects have a different and less efficient respiratory system than animals, the higher level of oxygen meant they could use more of it than they can now, and they grew to enormous sizes.

 Meanwhile, the higher carbon dioxide levels in the air acted as a thick chemical blanket that trapped sunlight in the atmosphere.
 This heated up the Earth, turning almost the entire planet into a sprawling swamp that was the habitat of these giant creatures.